tonyfinn/kdbx-rs/docs/kdbx.md

 #### Cipher Key

 The cipher key is used for encrypting/decrypting the database.
-It is calculated as sha512(master seed, master key).
+It is calculated as `sha512(master seed, master key)`.

 #### HMAC Key - KDBX 4+

 The HMAC key is used to calculate per-block keys for verifying that data has not been tampered with.
-It is calculated as sha512(master seed, master key, 1).
-1 is the literal 8-bit value 1.
+It is calculated as `sha512(master seed, master key, 1)`. `1` is the literal 8-bit value 1.

 #### HMAC Block Key - KDBX 4+

 A new key is generated to verify every block of data in the encrypted stream.
-It is calculated as sha512(block index, hmac key).
+It is calculated as `sha512(block index, hmac key)`.
 The block index is a 64bit unsigned integer.
-Header data is treated as having a block index of u64::MAX.
+Header data is treated as having a block index of `u64::MAX`.